-GPS-based data gathering and collection is way faster when compared to the traditional mapping and surveying techniques.
+GPS-based data gathering and collection is way faster when compared to traditional mapping and surveying techniques.
 In addition to added responsiveness, GPS in surveying reduces the amount of labor and equipment required.
 Only one surveyor can now accomplish in one day what once took a whole team week to do.

 History of Trimble

 Four decades ago, in 1978, Charlie Trimble founded his company in Silicon Valley.
 Little did he know that doing this meant creating an entirely new industry.
 Right from its roots, Trimble was aiming to develop innovative navigation and positioning products.
 The company started doing that with the help of LORAN tech.
 Loran was a ground-based, location and timing system in the coastal waters of the United States.
 Luckily enough, the same year when the Trimble finds was the year of launching of the first GPS satellite, the NavStar.

 Once the GPS space-based location system has complete, it included 24 satellites.
 That way, it was finally possible to address every single point on this planet with magnificent precision.
 Charlie Trimble and his co-founders saw that as the biggest and the most ambitious opportunity to expand their business by using this innovative technology.